uncefact/spec-jsonld/docs/tech-spec.md

   * If as a result property name is `id` - rename it to `identifier`.
 If it's `type` - prepend `Object Class Term`. (see https://github.com/uncefact/spec-jsonld/issues/144#issuecomment-1333493717)
 * ASBIEs are grouped by `Property Term Qualifier(s)` + `Property Term` + `Associated Object Class` as RDFS Properties

+At the last phase of the project we switched from the CEFACT Buy-Ship-Pay Reference Data Model xls file to [JSON Schema](https://github.com/uncefact/spec-JSONschema/blob/main/JSONschema2020-12/meta-library/BuyShipPay/D22A/UNECE-BSPContextCCL.json), but kept the NDRs and used "title" property to get Terms and Qualifiers for NDRs.

 #### De-duplication